 On Chesil Beach (2018)

 In addition to having a great piece of literature to work with, Cooke had the beautiful cinematography of Sean Bobbitt.
-But these two tools were not even the two best that he had at his disposal.
+But these two tools were not even the best he had.
 With apologies to the likes of Jennifer Lawrence, Shailene Woodley, Emma Stone, Natalie Portman, and Michelle Williams, he had arguably the actress in Hollywood playing his lead in Saoirse Ronan (Lady BirdBrooklyn).
 Ronan is starting to remind me of a young Kate Winslett.
-I hope that she can resist the temptation of a nice payday to stay away from committing herself to a franchise series like so many others have done, though I would not fault her if she did.
+I hope she can resist the temptation of a nice payday to avoid committing herself to a franchise series like many others have, though I would not fault her if she did.
 Unfortunately, as great as she was in On Chesil Beach, this will not be the movie that earns her a Best Lead Actress Oscar nomination for the third time in four years.
 However, the upcoming Mary, Queen of Scots, could.
-Equally impressive is the relative newcomer (Billy Howle – The Witness for the Prosecution, The Seagull) who matches and, at times, outperforms Ronan.
+Equally impressive is the relative newcomer (Billy Howle – The Witness for the Prosecution, The Seagull), who matches and, at times, outperforms Ronan.

 I frequently mention in my reviews how I’m a huge fan of movies that effectively tell the current story through a series of flashbacks.
-When this is done effectively, these are some of my favorite types of movies to watch.
-Cooke definitely went with this technique for the first 50-60% of this movie, and it was absolutely maddening to watch at times.
+When done effectively, these are some of my favorite types of films.
+Cooke went with this technique for the first 50-60% of this movie, which was sometimes maddening.
 The backstories are fantastic.
 But they crushed the present.
-We would get a flashback, return to the present day for a minute maybe, and then return to a flashback.
-While the flashbacks were important, there were too many of them, or they could have been combined.
-But we literally got 15-20 scenes in the present day in the first half of the movie just to go to a flashback of either Florence (Ronan), Edward (Howle), or the progression of their relationship, which honestly felt like one of love.
-This is what made the wedding night so uncomfortable and uncharacteristically uncomfortable to watch.
-To sum up the problem on the wedding night of Florence and Edward, they have never been intimate before.
-Nor had they ever talked about sexual intimacy.
-They were very much in love…but it was a different kind of love (maybe), or it became a different kind of love (definitely) on their wedding night.
-They knew each other’s family’s inside and out.
-Hers is much better off from a socio-economic standpoint, while his father is a headmaster at a school, and his mother suffers from brain trauma after an incident shown in the movie.
-She spends her days creating art and is more disconnected from the world than she is connected to it.
+We would get a flashback, return to the present day for a minute, and then return to a flashback.
+While the flashbacks were necessary, there were too many of them, or they could have been combined.
+But we got 15-20 scenes in the present day in the movie’s first half to go to a flashback of either Florence (Ronan), Edward (Howle), or the progression of their relationship, which honestly felt like one of love.

-In any case, the blossoming of their relationship is actually quite nice, and I don’t know if that was an effective technique of Cooke or not based on what plays out later.
+In any case, the blossoming of their relationship is quite lovely, and I don’t know if that was Cooke’s effective technique based on what plays out later.
 Florence is very much smitten with Edward.
-That is for certain.
-Their courtship is what, I guess, you would expect from 1962 England?
-I never lived in England, nor was I even born in the 1960s.
+That is for sure.
+Their courtship is what, I guess, you would expect from 1962 England.
+I have never lived in England, nor was I born in the 1960s.
 Both men and women were very proper in this movie.
-It felt like the relationship you wish your kids would develop if you were a parent?
+It felt like the relationship you wish your kids would develop if you were a parent.
 They didn’t experiment with each other, and we learn that they did not even really talk about it.
-We see more of her coming to terms with her understanding of sexuality of flashbacks where she is reading how-to manuals.
+We see more of her coming to terms with her understanding of sexuality in flashbacks where she is reading how-to manuals.
 And she doesn’t exactly seem impressed with what she is reading.
 But we don’t know what this means.

-Back to their wedding night as they move from a very early dinner to the bed, and there are just all kinds of awkwardness.
-It is the EXACT opposite of how anyone would want it to be the first time they connect sexually with a partner.
+Back to their wedding night, as they move from a very early dinner to bed, there is all kinds of awkwardness.
+It is the exact opposite of how anyone would want it to be the first time they connect sexually with a partner.
 I’ll get into spoilers in a minute, but this was just all kinds of awkwardness.
-Coupled with the fact that the flashbacks were just occurring too often and were too long and we had an extended portion of the movie where we just wanted to see what happened.
+Coupled with the flashbacks occurring too often and too long, we had an extended portion of the movie where we just wanted to see what happened.
 And I can understand sexual awkwardness.
-I can understand it firsthand, but even if I could not, it’s not hard to envision, even when two people might be sexually compatible.
-Sometimes there are other influences (medication, alcohol, thoughts in our head, sexual dysfunction, or a host of other things that might make the initial first time with the partner worse than it might be in future times.
-However, at one point, Florence did ask Edward how many women he had been with before.
-Aside from the uncomfortable exchange between them, this just doesn’t seem like a question you would ask on your wedding night.
+I can appreciate it firsthand, but even if I could not, it’s not hard to envision, even when two people might be sexually compatible.
+Sometimes, there are other influences (medication, alcohol, thoughts in our head, sexual dysfunction, or a host of other things that might make the initial first time with the partner worse than it might be in future times.
+However, at one point, Florence asked Edward how many women he had been with.
+Aside from the uncomfortable exchange between them, this doesn’t seem like a question you would ask on your wedding night.
 It seems like you either have that conversation somewhere early or in the middle of the relationship, or you don’t have that conversation at all.
 But, again, it just felt like Florence was trying to delay the inevitable.

 ***Spoilers***

-Boy, how our lives can change in a fraction of a second for any number of reasons.
+Boy, how our lives can change in a fraction of a second for many reasons.
 It’s scary, and it’s sad.
-And sometimes it really sucks.
+And sometimes it sucks.
 I’ve always had a difficult time accepting that my life could change drastically depending on the action(s) of another.
-For a long time in my life, I both wanted and needed that security.
+For a long time, I both wanted and needed that security.
 And that security will never be there in anything other than your faith.
 I still have a difficult time recovering from the emotional wounds inflicted by others.
-I mean, it takes me forever to recover sometimes, and often I do feel like I experience the colors of life in much more profound ways than most people, or at least the people that I know.
-Of course, I don’t know how everyone reacts to every situation, and you aren’t privy to what happens behind closed doors.
-But I’ve had people say or do things to me that have definitely changed, maybe not the trajectory of my life, but certainly how I view, perceive, or interpret things.
-I have become a much more guarded and distrusting person because of things that others have done to me…actions or words that I would never have envisioned I’d ever experience or hear.
+Sometimes, it takes me forever to heal, and I often feel like I experience the colors of life in much more profound ways than most people, or at least the people I know.
+Of course, I don’t know how everyone reacts to every situation, and you need to be privy to what happens behind closed doors.
+But I’ve had people say or do things to me that have changed, maybe not the trajectory of my life, but how I view, perceive, or interpret things.
+I have become much more guarded and distrustful because of things others have done to me, actions or words that I would never have envisioned I’d ever experience or hear.

 Edward becomes a different person, and he begins living a life he never imagined, even if, in some ways, it is better.
 We see him struggle in the present day, and then we get a scene about 15 years in the future and another one about 40 years in the future.
-Apparently, these scenes were not in the novel.
+These scenes were not in the novel.
 And they aren’t great.
-What I did appreciate was that the pacing did increase, and we were able to see how both Florence and Edward (but mostly Edward) changed because of the events of that night.
-It truly is heartbreaking, but not to the point where you’re likely to be affected as an audience member.
+What I appreciated was that the pacing increased, and we could see how Florence and Edward (but mostly Edward) changed because of the events of that night.
+It is heartbreaking, but not to the point where you’re likely to be affected as an audience member.

 ***End of Spoilers***

-I do love movies that focus on broken relationships, so this film was right up my alley.
-With that said, the first half of this film was constructed poorly, in my opinion, and the last couple of scenes were designed to make us feel something other than maybe what we could have felt on our own.
-Maybe we wanted to draw our own conclusions that the book left us with rather than these contrived scenes.
+I love movies that focus on broken relationships, so this film was right up my alley.
+With that said, the first half of this film was constructed poorly, and the last couple of scenes were designed to make us feel something other than what we could have felt on our own.
+We could have drawn conclusions from the book rather than these contrived scenes.
 I don’t know.
-It didn’t make or break this movie personally, but I could see how it could for others.
+It didn’t make or break this movie personally, but I could see how it could be for others.
 The acting was great, and there was just something about how this movie played out that felt real to me.
 I could feel for Edward certainly.
-Even more, I’m glad that I wasn’t Edward, nor do I have to live a version of him.
+I’m glad I wasn’t Edward, nor do I have to live a version of him.

 Plot 8.5/10